 The emergence of SARS-CoV-2 variants with the potential to transmit more readily and/or circumvent immunity represents a substantial challenge to on-going pandemic control efforts.
-Five complementary projects focus on this area.
+Six complementary projects focus on this area.

 - The MRC-University of Glasgow Centre for Virus Research aims to conduct an observational study to monitor vaccine response in the Scottish population following exposure to SARS-CoV-2 variants